poanetwork/hbbft/tests/README.md

 }
 ```

-This has the drawback that access to the network is not available between cranks.
+This has the drawback that access to the network is not available between cranks, since it will be borrowed inside the for-loop.
 A common workaround is using a while loop instead:

 ```rust
 while let Some(res) = net.crank() {